rwbr/flutter_neat_and_clean_calendar/README.md

 /// [todayColor] this is the color of the date of today
 /// [todayButtonText] is a [String].
 With this property you can set the caption of the today icon (button to navigate to today).
 ///     If left empty, the calendar will use the string "Today".
+/// [allDayEventText] is a [String].
+With this property you can set the caption of the all day event.
+If left empty, the
+///     calendar will use the string "All day".
 /// [eventColor] lets you optionally specify the color of the event (dot).
 If the [CleanCaendarEvents] property color is not set, the
 ///     calendar will use this parameter.
 /// [eventDoneColor] with this property you can define the color of "done" events, that is events in the past.